Diana: glimpses of a modern princess

-As one of the most photographed women in the world, Diana had a significant influence on British style and fashion.
-She has endured as the embodiment of a modern princess through her public image.
-She cultivated this image using photography, clothing and her unique talent for connecting with people to further her charitable aims.
-The dresses, which will be displayed alongside fashion illustrations and photographs, will reflect some important and memorable moments in Diana’s public life – from the famous black strapless evening gown by Emanuel which the Princess wore during an early official engagement with the Prince of Wales, which has never been on public display before, to a stunning sleek black cocktail dress by Gianni Versace which she wore several years later.
-The exhibits offer glimpses of a Princess who captured the Nation’s hearts.
+The dresses, which will be displayed alongside fashion illustrations and photographs, will reflect some important and memorable moments in Diana’s public life – from the famous black strapless evening gown by Emanuel which has never been on public display before to a stunning sleek black cocktail dress by Gianni Versace which she wore several years later.

 The display will showcase the dresses at their best.
-Interiors designer and stylist Finola Inger has created an elegant and theatrical set which will include a bespoke wallpaper by renowned artist Julie Verhoeven inspired by some of the Princess’s key fashion moments.
+An elegant and theatrical set by interior designer Finola Inger will create a stylish atmosphere, while bespoke wallpaper by renowned artist Julie Verhoeven will highlight some of the Princess’s key fashion moments.

-Diana is part of Historic Royal Palaces’ £12 million major project to transform the visitor experience of Kensington Palace in time for Her Majesty The Queen’s Diamond Jubilee and the London Olympics.
-The re-opening of the palace on 26 March 2012 will also include an exciting new presentation of the magnificent State Apartments; a major permanent exhibition dedicated to Queen Victoria in her own words and improved visitor facilities (including a new entrance, café, shop, Clore Learning Centre) and beautiful landscaped public gardens reconnecting the Palace to Kensington Gardens.
+Diana is part of Historic Royal Palaces’ £12 million major re-presentation project to transform the visitor experience of Kensington Palace in time for Her Majesty The Queen’s Diamond Jubilee and the London Olympics.